Hot Topics: New Cardiology Location, Urgent Fracture Appointments, SCORE Program, New Cardiac Surgery Experts, Patient Safety Award, Becker's 100

 According to the 2011 National Survey of Children’s Health, at least ten percent of children in 49 out of the 50 states are obese.
 And this number has only risen in the years since, putting millions of people at risk of developing adverse health conditions such as Type 2 Diabetes, fatty liver disease, acid reflux, joint pain and more.
 The disease is particularly prevalent in Washington D.C., in which more than 50% of all adults and 20% of all children and adolescents are overweight or obese – some of the highest numbers across the country.

 Eye Safety for Viewing a Solar Eclipse

-On August 21, 2017, there will be a solar eclipse.
-People across the United States will fall under the path of this rare solar eclipse, and depending on their location, may witness a total solar eclipse.
+On August 21, 2017, there was a solar eclipse.
+People across the United States fell under the path of this rare solar eclipse, and depending on their location, witnessed a total solar eclipse.
 Eye safety is very important when viewing a solar eclipse.
 Without safe viewing and appropriate eye protection, permanent eye damage can occur.
 Eye experts at Children’s National have provided some vital information on what you can expect to see and how to view the eclipse safely.

 |The Strongest Start for Kids Happens Here: #1 For Newborn Care Top 10 Overall |

 Thanks to your partnership and support, Children’s National is once again ranked as one of the nation’s ten Best Children’s Hospitals, and a member of the U.S. News & World Report 2017-18 Honor Roll.

 | Children's National Welcomes Hematology and Sickle Cell Experts, Expands Team|